Come On Over: Packaging and release

 Twain originally wanted to title the album No Inhibitions, but opted for Come On Over because she considered the title track one of her favorites and appreciated its inviting nature.
-She released the album in North America on November 4, 1997, through Mercury Records.
+Mercury Records released the album in North America on November 4, 1997.
 With 16 songs and a running time of slightly over an hour, Come On Over distinguished itself by deviating from the traditional standard of "cheap, short" country albums, typically consisting of only 10-12 tracks and a duration of under 35–40 minutes.
 George Holz designed the red and white cover artwork.
 It depicted Twain in a "come-hither pose," wearing a red shirt and holding her hands over her head.

 When the album was complete, Lange spent four months remixing it for international release.
 He removed country elements from the songs to achieve a "universal" pop-oriented sound.
 He made the snare drums, fiddles, and pedal steel more subtle, and replaced them with pop beats, drum loops, keyboards, and synthesizers.
 15 songs underwent sonic changes, with the exception of "Rock This Country!" which remained in its original version.
 For "From This Moment On," Twain sang solo.
 She also recorded two new versions, one in collaboration with Brazilian duo Chitãozinho & Xororó, and another with Irish singer Ronan Keating.
 However, these versions of "From This Moment On" were never released.